Landau Forte Academy Amington: Facilities

 Facilities include the school's sports centre, floodlit astroturf playing surface and tennis courts open to both students and the local community after school hours.

 Incidents

-There have been multiple reported incidents occurring around or inside the Academy, most with students involved.

 In 2015, a female student was spotted with multiple knives on Academy grounds.
 A police inquiry was opened shortly after the incident.

 In March 2017, an unknown man was caught outside the academy masturbating by a student's mother.
 The same type of incident occurred later in the month although it is assumed that the public indecency was committed by a different perpetrator.